 - Keep the plants indoors or cover up the plants when the temperatures are very low.

 - When plants are young you can protect them from cold weather by covering them with plastic cover with some ventilation.
 You can also use cloches to cover the plants.
 Cover them at night and remove the covers in the daytime.

 - Plants should get at least 5 to 6 hours of sunlight in winter.

 - Feed the plants with liquid fertilizers in cold seasons for healthy growth.

 Pests and Diseases in Growing Green Beans in Containers

 - Green bean plants mainly, attracted by aphids, mites, cutworms, beetles.

 - Fungal diseases that affect bean plants are white mold and mosaic.

 - Remove the leaves affected by aphids immediately.

-- To protect your plant from insects and fungal diseases, use the horticultural soap or neem oil sprays.
+- To protect your plant from insects and fungal diseases, use horticultural soap or neem oil sprays.